 Beneficiary Department Head: shall mean the Director of the City department, or his/her designee, for which a donation is designated or intended.
-The CFO shall act as the Beneficiary Department Head if no department is designated or intended.
+The CFOChief Financial Officer / Director of Finance shall act as the Beneficiary Department Head if no department is designated or intended.